As part of its strategic plan to be a global leader in collaborative,

 - Contact: Jamey Anderson at email@example.com or 906-487-2914

-- The Microanalytical Facility (MAF) is composed of the Chemical Advanced Resolution Methods (ChARM) Laboratory, and the Laboratory for Environmental Analysis of Forests (LEAF).
+- The Microanalytical Facility (MAF) is composed of the Chemical Advanced Resolution Methods (ChARM) Laboratory, the Laboratory for Environmental Analysis of Forests (LEAF), and the AQUatic Analysis (AQUA) Laboratory.
 The MAF Laboratories

 specialize in molecular, elemental, and isotopic analyses for environmental, biomedical, health, and materials research.
 Hands-on training in trace analytic chemistry for large projects or sample analyses for smaller studies are provided to encourage collaborations with Michigan Tech and external investigators.